Data Protection Notice

 7. Rights of persons under the Data Protection Act

 The Data Protection Act ensures various rights for the persons the Bank is processing personal data on.
 However, these rights are not absolute, and legal obligations or the higher-ranking interests of the Bank or third parties may prevent the Bank from being able to comply with a person’s request to exercise these rights on the basis of the Data Protection Act.
 The Bank seeks to respond to all requests from persons to exercise their rights under the Data Protection Act within 30 days and if the Bank cannot for any reason comply with such request, either partially or fully, the Bank will seek to explain its decision.
+The Bank, as a joint controller, receives and processes requests from pension fund members managed by the Bank who wish to exercise their rights under data protection laws.
+References to the Bank's processing in this section therefore also encompass processing activities carried out by the Bank in relation to the pension funds' customers.

 7.1 Access to own personal data – personal data reports